 Consider the building materials that surround the toilet.
 Materials you should think about: flooring, walls, partitions, ceilings.
 Ceramic and vinyl tile, engineered wood floor, and laminate floor might be able to be patched (though there will be a color difference between old and new materials).

-Sheet vinyl is difficult to patch, so the entire floor might need to be replaced.
+Sheet vinyl is difficult to remove or patch, so the entire floor might need to be replaced.
 The saving grace is that sheet vinyl is easy to replace.

 Moving your toilet is an expensive proposition, made even costlier and messier if you do not have clear access to the plumbing.

-However, if it is part of a larger bathroom renovation that involves new flooring and walls, and you truly feel motivated to switch, there is no more opportune moment than this to do it.
+However, if it is part of a larger bathroom renovation that involves new, unique flooring and walls, and you truly feel motivated to switch, there is no more opportune moment than this to do it.